mauriciojost/mauriciojost.github.io/_posts/2017-08-17-jvm-memory-spaces.markdown

 ## Why would we need Memory Spaces?

 The JVM is responsible of freing unreferenced memory via an entity called Garbage Collector (or GC for short).
-Every time the GC is requested to claim memory, it will execute two steps:
+Every time the GC is requested to claim memory, it will execute these steps:

 ![Alt text](https://g.gravizo.com/svg?
   digraph G {;